Hashir14k/Hashir14k/README.md

 ### 🔍 About Me

-Proactive **Threat Hunting Specialist** with deep expertise in security event monitoring, incident response, and adversary detection across complex enterprise environments.
+Proactive **Cyber Threat Hunter** with deep expertise in security event monitoring, incident response, and adversary detection across complex enterprise environments.
 Currently hunting threats at **IBM**, previously leading SOC operations at **Dell Technologies**.

 I live at the intersection of SIEM engineering, threat intelligence, and incident response — building detections that catch what automated tools miss.